Ellexium/EllexiumModManager/README.md

 # How to Install?

-Copy the EllexiumModManager folder and the EllexiumModManagerInput.zip file from the zip provided and put it in your Mods folder.
+Copy the EllexiumModManager folder and the EllexiumModManagerInput.zip file from the EllexiumModManager zip provided and put it in your Mods folder.

 This means that the mod folder will now contain 2 or more folders: